Flowsqy/AbstractMob/README.md

 </project>
 ```

-If you have the configuration :
+If you have this configuration :

 ```yaml
 custom-zombie: